CyrusRoshan/API/README.md

 OSH's API service

+example get request can be made to `/cms/get/:id`

-example post request to `/cms/new`:
+example post request body to `/cms/new`:

 ```
 {